-In addition to implementing policy and protocols to protect the physical health of the district's students, faculty and staff, the impact of virtual learning, social isolation, and the trauma of the pandemic on both educators and students also must be considered.
-Increased school counselling support for students, staff and families, implementation of social emotional learning curricular supports, and expanded academic support at each instructional level begun in 2020 will continue throughout the summer, and as we plan our return to full-day, full capacity in-person instruction
+A. In addition to implementing policy and protocols to protect the physical health of the district's students, faculty and staff, the impact of virtual learning, social isolation, and the trauma of the pandemic on both educators and students also must be considered.
+Increased school counseling support for students, staff and families, implementation of social emotional learning curricular supports, and expanded academic support at each instructional level begun in 2020 will continue throughout the school year.

-Fall 2021.
 All will be significant to re-engaging students and staff, providing support to families, rebuilding relationships, and continuing to prioritize individual student's learning needs.
-These programs are detailed in the June 21, 2021 public presentation, and are excluded here for character limit.
+These programs were detailed in the June 21, 2021 public presentation.

-The district is continuing to provide daily in-school and community meal distribution for all resident Nutley students through June, 2022, and reinstating the Extended Day program for grades K-6 providing before school and after school care with an improved focus on academics and enrichment.
+The district is continuing to provide daily meal distribution for all resident Nutley students through June, 2022, and reinstating the Extended Day program for grades K-6 providing before school and after school care with an improved focus on academics and enrichment.